flubbe/swr/README.md

 ## Licenses

 The project itself is licensed according to the MIT License.
-- The textures are public domain (CC-0) and can be obtained [here](https://opengameart.org/content/3-crate-textures-w-bump-normal).
+- The textures are licensed under the terms stated in the corresponding NOTICE files.